adipandas/adipandas.github.io/_posts/2020-02-10-euler-rotation.md

 ## Code

-The code for euler angle transformation is available on Google Colab
+The code for euler angle transformation is available on Google Colab:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Ua6puurb9OuODAlMWJmVArg8dYh8OUTH)

 You can also find the corresponding notebook on github: